vincentbernat/thass0.github.io/_drafts/an-intuition-for-logarithms.md

 - Example solving a min. $n$ for min. $P(X \geq k)$ given a $p$ task manually.
 Could be part of a number of case studies.

-- Connection to roots: $x^{1/n}$.

 ---

 [^1]: This is about how difficult the calculation feels and how long it takes to carry out, not about how hard it would theoretically be, given you knew all possible algorithms, tricks and exceptions.

 [^2]: For example, if you want to remember something long term, [spaced repetition](https://ncase.me/remember/) is a [much better strategy](https://gwern.net/spaced-repetition) than drilling it very intensely for a relatively short amount of time.
 This seems to be a common problem (or misconception) about project based learning, too.
 Without repetition, it's easy to forget concepts that were used only once during a single project.
 It also applies to learning for exams and is likely a key factor in why students don't feel motivated to  learn purely for an exam.
 I've found that the experience of learning during either a project or for an exam can be made much more rewarding by putting in a small amount of extra work in repeating the content a few times so that you can recall it long-term.

-[^3]: https://www.sciencedirect.com/topics/mathematics/inverse-operation is a starting point.
-Just like Knuth, it has a lot of interesting stuff to say about logarithms.

 [^5]: Scholl, W., & Drews, R. (1997). <cite>Handbuch Mathematik</cite>.
 Falken.